-17. Power to grant licences
+18. Power to grant licences

-- (1) The Regulator may grant licences permitting persons to- - (a) own an electronic communications network; - (b) operate an electronic communications network; - (c) provide electronic communications services. - (2) A licence granted by the Regulator- - (a) may apply in relation to all or any specified part of St Helena; - (b) must be non-exclusive; - (c) may be granted on such terms and conditions as determined by the Regulator; - (d) may continue in force for a specified period but not more than ten years. - (3) A licence granted by the Regulator under subsection (1) may be- - (a) an individual licence referred to in section $18^{22}$ , or - (b) a class licence referred to in section $19^{23}$ . - (4) A licence granted under this Part does not exempt the licensee from the obligation to hold a licence that is required under any other Part of this Ordinance.
+- (1) The Regulator may grant licences permitting persons to- - (a) own an electronic communications network; - (b) operate an electronic communications network; - (c) provide electronic communications services. - (2) A licence granted by the Regulator- - (a) may apply in relation to all or any specified part of St Helena; - (b) must be non-exclusive; - (c) may be granted on such terms and conditions as determined by the Regulator; - (d) may continue in force for a specified period but not more than ten years. - (3) A licence granted by the Regulator under subsection (1) may be- - (a) an individual licence referred to in section 19^{20} , or - (b) a class licence referred to in section 20^{21} . - (4) A licence granted under this Part does not exempt the licensee from the obligation to hold a licence that is required under any other Part of this Ordinance.

-18. Individual licence
+19. Individual licence

-- (1) An individual licence is granted to a specified licensee on successful application in the prescribed form, and comes into force in accordance with the terms of the licence. - (2) The Regulator shall make rules providing- - (a) the minimum criteria that must be met by an applicant for an individual licence, - (b) the format of the application form, and - (c) any other information required by the Regulator to enable it to consider the application. - (3) The Regulator may attach conditions to an individual licence and may amend the conditions of an individual licence. - (4) Except where section 20 applies, before amending one or more licence conditions, the Regulator must publish the proposed amendment for public consultation for a period of not less than 28 days.
+- (1) An individual licence is granted to a specified licensee on successful application in the prescribed form, and comes into force in accordance with the terms of the licence. - (2) The Regulator shall issue guidance providing information as to- - (a) the minimum criteria that must be met by an applicant for an individual licence, - (b) the format of the application form, and - (c) any other information required by the Regulator to enable it to consider the application. - (3) The Regulator may attach conditions to an individual licence and may amend the conditions of an individual licence.

+20 Individual licence